AUTHOR: Tahereh Mafi

 REVIEW: If I were to rate Shatter Me based solely on teen appeal, it would be a 5-star read.
 The premise is interesting, and Mafi definitely knows how to create a swoon-worthy male lead.
 I love the front cover (the one pictured above with the eye, not the one with the pretty girl), and the trailer is everything a trailer should be.
 Shatter Me has plenty going for it, and I can see it being a popular choice in my library.

-Here's the problem: the writing drives me crazy.
-I'm not going to go bashing the author here though--Ms. Mafi clearly has writing talent, but I think she tried too hard with this one.
-For me, the random strike-through text is
+Here’s the problem: the writing drives me crazy.
+I’m not going to go bashing the author here though–Ms. Mafi clearly has writing talent, but I think she tried too hard with this one.
+For me, the random strike-through text is gimmicky distracting; it doesn’t add anything to the plot give insight into the characters or help readers understand their world.
+Ditto for the repetitive words and phrases and Juliette’s weird obsession with numbers that seems to come and go from one chapter to the next.

 …is Shatter Me worth the time/monetary investment for teens, parents, teachers, and librarians?